telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/query-designer-in-the-standalone-designer.md

 *  [PostgreSQL](http://docs.telerik.com/data-access/developers-guide/database-specifics/postgresql/database-specifics-postgresql-overview)

->important Please note that Telerik Data Access is a discontinued product and its            [supported databases list](http://docs.telerik.com/data-access/developer-guide-integration-prerequisities#access-to-a-relational-database)            will not be appended.
+> Please note that Telerik Data Access is a discontinued product and its            [supported databases list](http://docs.telerik.com/data-access/developer-guide-integration-prerequisities#access-to-a-relational-database)            will not be appended.
 The versions of the supported database drivers will not be updated as well.

-##

 The following figure shows the graphical query designer.